aiddata/geo-datasets/kubernetes/dev/README.md

    - In the root of repo, copy `values_template.yaml` to `values.yaml`
    - Adjust the values in `values.yaml` to meet your needs.
       - In particular, make sure to set the correct URL and key to access the Prefect API.
 (You can get these by running `prefect config view` within your Prefect environment)
+      - For a local cluster, enable dev mode and set an appropriate data path

 6. Install the helm chart into the local cluster.
    If there is already a namespace called "geodata", remove `--create-namespace`